Honors English 11 Summer Reading List

 Welcome to Honors English 11!
 My philosophy on summer reading is that it is necessary for your brain and your soul; consistent reading is crucial to improve reading, and reading different texts is crucial to developing your opinions and values.
 So, if you want a brain and a personality, read some books this summer – not just the ones on the list!

-- Read a book on List 2 and prepare for an in-class essay the third day of school (be sure to keep a list of quotes as well as some notes).
+- Read a book on List 2 and prepare for an in-class essay on the second day of school.

 List 1: Young Adult Novels (all reviews are from amazon.com or goodreads.com)